What are the other Names for this Condition? (Also known as/Synonyms)

 - Esophageal dysfunction: Acid reflux and less motility in the esophagus

-- Sclerodactyly: Thickening and tightening of the skin
+- Sclerodactyly: Thickening and tightening of the skin of the fingers and toes

 - There is currently no cure for Limited Systemic Scleroderma, but medications, therapy, and surgery may be used to control symptoms and prevent complications.
 The treatment measures are dependent upon the tissues or organs affected

-- The way Limited Systemic Scleroderma changes and progresses over time vary amongst individuals.
+- The way Limited Systemic Scleroderma changes and progresses over time vary among individuals.
 The rapidity of progression of signs and symptoms and the organs involved affects the prognosis.
 Typically, individuals who respond to treatment have a better prognosis, than individuals who do not respond to treatment

 Who gets Limited Systemic Scleroderma?
 (Age and Sex Distribution)